 With the help of the handy Hopper App to find the best time to book flights, we found the best deals for flights and car rental in the UK on lastminute.com.
 There are many booking sites you should check to search for flights like Skyscanner, Expedia and Kayak.
 We always try all of them and more, but most of the time we find the best deals on lastminute.com.
 We use the Tripit App to keep track of itineraries and travel bookings.

-After 24hrs from take-off we survive a long-haul 2-stop flight with a lap toddler and arrive in England.
+After 24hrs from take-off we survived a long-haul 2-stop flight with a lap toddler and arrived in England.
 Our flight is an experience worth sharing if you consider doing the same.
-From a hot sunny home to a cold snowy home we fly.
-We call both SA and the UK home since we are citizens of both and love and hate each in their own special way.
+From our home in sun drenched South Africa to a cold snow covered airbnb in the English countryside we flew to start a new chapter.
+Now, we call both SA and the UK home.
+We have dual British and South African citizenship, and like most natives, we love and hate each in their own special way.

 Flight Itinerary & Cost